asinghal/asinghal.github.io/_posts/2021-01-08-modern-software-engineering-part-2.md

 5. **Leverage and contribute to Open Source Software, and Internal Open Source**

-    A key aspect to optimising your time *and* imporving the quality of your code is to leverage open source libraries as much as possible.
-Everytime you have a problem to solve, check if there is a library that already does that.
+    A key aspect to optimizing your time *and* improving the quality of your code is to leverage open source libraries as much as possible.
+Every time you have a problem to solve, check if there is a library that already does that.
 Ask your team.
 There is a library for most of the commonly encountered problems - somebody somewhere solved it, stabilized it, and published it.
 Beware that there are also a number of bad libraries out there, so make sure that a) there is sufficient community behind it, and b) you have tested and seen it working.

     Open source is awesome because people contribute to it.
 See what you can publish too.
 If you solved a generic problem, publish a sanitized library (check for your organization's policy first).
 It helps the community of developers, but it also builds a brand for you and your company, and attracts good developers to work with you.

     Similarly, see if you can build an "internal open source".
 If a colleague needs to re-use a piece of code, or if you are re-using code written by someone else, see if it can be a library to be shared internally (or if it generic enough, externally too).
 Do not greedily create libraries, but instead let that be done on demand.
 This ensures that a good ecosystem exists for all software in your organization, and everybody benefits from your learnings.

     At the same time, allow anyone in the organization to submit a pull request, or make changes to the library and help evolve it.
 That's the true nature of open source software and helps with its adoption.
-Failing this, it just becomes a framework component that will always be your responsibility to maintain and fix, and will also see scepticism from your colleagues on its adoption.
+Failing this, it just becomes a framework component that will always be your responsibility to maintain and fix, and will also see skepticism from your colleagues on its adoption.

 Finally, find time to learn.
 Time spent on learning yields exponential results in your productivity (and happiness).
 Keep measuring quality of your code (through different tools), and you will master it.